Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 The protocol uses a binary radix tree with variable-length branches to implement a *merkle patricia tree*.
 This tree structure is used for efficient concurrent updates of the [assets merkle root](#assets-merkle-root) and compact recency proofs for unspent outputs.

 The input to the *merkle patricia tree hash* (MPTH) is a list of data entries; these entries will be hashed to form the leaves of the merkle hash tree.
 The output is a single 32-byte hash value.
+The input list must be prefix-free; that is, no element can be a prefix of any other.
 Given a sorted list of n unique inputs, `D[n] = {d(0), d(1), ..., d(n-1)}`, the MPTH is thus defined as follows:

 The hash of an empty list is a 32-byte all-zero string: